by eturo

 }

-The text-transform property controls the capitalization of a text.
-You can choose to capitalize, use uppercase or lowercase regardless of how the original text is looks in the HTML code.
+property controls the capitalization of a text.
+You can choose to capitalize, use uppercase or lowercase regardless of how the original text is looks in the HTML

 o capitalize

-§ Capitalizes the first letter of each word.
-For example: "john doe" will be "John Doe".
+first letter of each word.
+For example: "john doe" will be "John

 o uppercase

-§ Converts all letters to uppercase.
-For example: "john doe" will be "JOHN DOE".
+letters to uppercase.
+For example: "john doe" will be "JOHN

 o lowercase

-§ Converts all letters to lowercase.
-For example: "JOHN DOE" will be "john doe".
+letters to lowercase.
+For example: "JOHN DOE" will be "john

 o none